Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ## Activity 4 - Adding long poll timeout

-Add a timeout in `createServer` method so that it will send responde as "No new data available" if no data is updated in 5 seconds.
+Add a timeout in `createServer` method so that it will send response as "No new data available" if no data is updated in 5 seconds.

 Hint:

-- Use `setTimeout` method to add time period for each connection.
+- Use `setTimeout` method to add a time period for each connection.

 The `setTimeout` function is a JavaScript method that allows you to set a delay before executing a callback function.
 It is often used in conjunction with long Polling to set a timeout period for each connection.
 Here is an example of how to use setTimeout():